-With a pause and a prayer, rescuers retrieve last of 6 killed in bridge collapse
+With a pause to pray, rescuers retrieve last of 6 killed in bridge collapse

 "The FIGG engineer of record delivered a technical presentation regarding the crack and concluded that there were no safety concerns and the crack did not compromise the structural integrity of the bridge," Florida International University officials said Saturday in a statement.

 Representatives from FIU, the Florida Department of Transportation, Munilla Construction Management and FIGG Bridge Engineers, attended the two-hour meeting Thursday morning.
+FIGG designed the bridge.

-Before that meeting, an enginee for FIGG had called a FDOT employee to discuss the cracking, but his call went unanswered.
+Before that meeting, an engineer for FIGG had called a FDOT employee to discuss the cracking, but his call went unanswered.

 "We've taken a look at it and obviously some repairs or whatever will have to be done," W. Denney Pate said in a voicemail that was unheard until Friday.